New and Current Bicycle Projects

 - Signal timing changes at intersections to reduce conflicts and crashes

 - Sections of bus lane toward Memorial Drive

 - A new crosswalk across Massachusetts Avenue at Windsor Street, to be installed in spring 2019

 Shared Lane Markings

 Improvements to existing facilities

 For More Information

 Learn about the different types of bicycle facilities found in our bicycle projects.

-For more information about bicycling in Cambridge, please contact Cara Seiderman, email@example.com, at 617/349-4629.
+For more information about bicycling in Cambridge, please contact Cara Seiderman at email@example.com or 617/349-4629.